Our Services Are Currently OnlyAvailable For Georgia Residents*

 Get the help you deserve—Contact us now!

-The Indigent Project empowers individuals in Towns County GA with Legal Aid in Towns County GA understand their legal rights, including cases of wrongful death, pedestrian accidents, and wage and hour violations.
-We aim to foster a supportive community where individuals can find the legal help they need.
+The Indigent Project empowers individuals in Towns County GA with Legal Aid in Towns County GA understand their legal rights, especially in cases of wrongful death, pedestrian accidents, and wage and hour violations.
+We create a supportive community where individuals can access the legal help and additional services they require.

 Empower yourself with our support—Reach out today!